Incorporating Natural Elements into Your Home Decor

 by Kelsey McCracken

 Humans feel at ease in nature, so it makes sense to bring what makes us feel most peaceful into our homes, right?
-Bringing the outside
+Bringing the outside in doesn’t mean your home needs to look like a lodge up north - incorporating elements of your outdoor surroundings will do the trick.

 If you often find yourself trying to relax in your home but can’t seem to let your eyes rest on anything, it’s probably because there is a lack of softness and greenery.
 Use a critical eye to examine your décor.